m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 public interface IContract<T> {}  // interfaces can be generic
 ```

-**NOTE**: Interfaces are reference types.
+> **Note**: Interfaces are reference types.
 Despite this, it's possible tp implement interfaces on both classes and structs.
 However, be careful when doing so with a struct, because when getting hold of an interface-typed reference to a struct, it will be a reference to a _box_,
 which is effectively an object that holds a copy of a struct in a way that can be referred to via a reference.